isomerpages/ura-lkywcp/_nomination/0-stage-a.md

 ---

-[^1]: Nominations made by the city administration/officials for their own city.
+[^1]: Self-nominations refer to nominations that are made by the city administration/officials for their own city.
 [^2]: The link to the online nomination form will be made available when nominations are open.